thebachchaoproject/i-rodeserver/README.md

 # i-rodeserver
 ### A Travel safety API based app for a friend

-These instruction were written to install the i-rode server on Ubuntu 14 Trusty Tahr.
+These instruction were written to install the i-rodeserver on Ubuntu 14 Trusty Tahr.

 ## Install Requirements
 #### Python 3.4